E-Sh4rk/KururinTAS/KuruBot/README.md

 - Depending on what kind of problem you want to solve, you can configure the bot by clicking on `Load config` and choosing the right configuration file
 - These configuration files have the extension `.ini`.
 They contain some parameters for the bot.
 - In term of complexity, damageless < noWC < WC.
 Here is a quick description of the predefined configruations:
-  - `config_wc_default`: The default configuration.
-Adapted to wall clips that need precision but do not need exploration.
-  - `*_less_precise`: Less precise configuration: the bot will be able to explore more, but might miss some tricky wall clips.
+  - `config_wc_k`: Full wall clip support. `k` correspond to the precision: higher values of `k` will be more precise (it could perform very tricky wall clips) but will explore less the map.
   - `*_no_life_prediction`: Disable the life prediction optimisation.
 Can be relevant when the bot must briefly quit the legal zone with very low life and invulnerability.
-  - `config_wc_exploration`: Adapted to exploration, but less efficient for wall clips.
   - `config_no_wc_strict`: Disable wall clips by forbidding to be in a wall.
   - `config_no_wc_relaxed`: Disable wall clips without forbidding to be in a wall.
 Useful when the starting state is in a wall, but that no new wall clip should be performed.
   - `config_damageless`: For damageless (of course, no wall clip possible).